Fair Play Policy

 These rules are being reviewed on an ongoing basis and will be updated as appropriate.

-For the 2020 competition the UK Chess Challenge (UKCC) will solely use lichess.org to run events.
+For the 2024 competition the UK Chess Challenge (UKCC) will use lichess.org to run all events excluding the Terafinal – Grand Finale.
 Before playing players should review the lichess anti-cheating rules within the terms of service – https://lichess.org/terms-of-service.
 The main points are:

 - be courteous and kind-hearted in any chat